Top South Florida coach charged with fleecing $1 million in COVID-19 relief loans

 The loan program, run by the Small Business Administration and approved by Congress as part of the CARES Act, has been targeted by dozens of companies in South Florida and other regions of the country that have fraudulently claimed they qualify for the pandemic benefits, authorities say.
 The loans are approved by banks, guaranteed by the SBA and eventually forgiven as long as the proceeds are legitimately used for employee payroll and other overhead costs.

-The FBI complaint says Williams claimed his company had 67 employees and an average monthly payroll of $393,884, but, in fact, it paid no such payroll and did not have any workers.
-The complaint further alleges that after receiving the loan proceeds, Williams laundered the vast majority of the money by transferring it to several of his bank accounts.
+The FBI complaint says Williams claimed his company had 67 employees and an average monthly payroll of $393,884.
+But, in fact, it paid no such payroll and did not have any workers.
+The complaint further alleges that after receiving the loan, Williams laundered the vast majority of the money by transferring it to several of his bank accounts.

 Comments